gatsbyjs/gatsby/docs/docs/life-and-times-of-a-gatsby-build.md

 20. `Build manifest and related icons` - (from `gatsby-plugin-manifest`)

-This step is actually activated by `gatsby-plugin-manifest` in the `gatsby-default-starter` and is not a part of the built-in Gatsby functionality, demonstrating plugins are able to tap into the lifecycle.
+This step is activated by `gatsby-plugin-manifest` in the `gatsby-default-starter` and is not a part of the built-in Gatsby functionality, demonstrating how plugins are able to tap into the lifecycle.

 21. `onPostBootstrap`